PRMellor/owncloud-quickstart/docs/tasks/connect-devices.md

 1. [Download](https://owncloud.org/download/) and install the {{ site.product-name }} app according to your operating system.

-   When you enter your {{ site.product-name }} URL in the web browser of your mobile device, you will be presented with an option to dowload the app.
+   When you enter your {{ site.product-name }} URL in the web browser of your mobile device, you will be presented with an option to download the app.

    The app is also available from:
    - [iTunes](https://itunes.apple.com) for iOS